SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 9. Common colors (appearing in both Ice and DCT color theme files)
 ==================================================================
-crossPostBorder                   The color to use for the border of the cross-
+listBoxBorder                     The color to use for the border of list
-                                  post area selection box
+                                  boxes, such as the cross-post area selection box and the text replacements list box.
+Note that this setting replaces crossPostBorder,
+                                  which was used in previous versions of SlyEdit.

-crossPostBorderText               The color to use for the top border text of
+listBoxBorderText                 The color to use for text in the borders of
-                                  the cross-post area selection box
+                                  list boxes, such as the cross-post area selection box and the text replacements list box.
+Note that this setting replaces
+                                  crossPostBorderText, which was used in
+                                  previous versions of SlyEdit.

 crossPostMsgAreaNum               The color to use for the message group/sub-
                                   board numbers in the cross-post area